 Colorado isn’t particularly vulnerable when it comes to major disasters like earthquakes and hurricanes, but that doesn’t mean the Centennial State doesn’t experience its fair share of devastating natural events.
 Since its initiation into US statehood in 1876, Colorado has been rocked by calamitous natural events that have taken a terrible toll on human lives, property, and the environment.

+Although Colorado’s weather is typically sunny, crazy stuff happens all year long.
 From fearsome wildfires to terrifying floods and avalanches, this is a list of the kinds of natural disasters Colorado regularly faces.
 Check out this look of some of the worst disasters in Colorado’s history.

 During most Colorado winters, the state gets a few significant storms that fill streets with snow that quickly melts away.
 But every once in awhile Colorado gets piled under so much snow that life grinds to a halt and residents’ lives are put in danger.